-Although Amanda does many pieces on commission (pet portraits, homes, flowers, etc), She also holds a special place for creating original fine art abstracts.
-Mediums include watercolor and mixed media in paper | acrylic on canvas.
+Although Amanda does many pieces on commission (pet portraits, homes, flowers, etc.), she also holds a special place for creating original fine art abstracts.
+Mediums include watercolor and mixed media on paper | acrylic on canvas.

 A finished painting consist of many layers of oil paint.
 The foundation is created with blended soft brushwork.
 She uses a variety of techniques to apply more gestural marks.
 A palette knife is used.

 Carden Avenue strives to create an effortless and timeless look for their customers.
-By featuring three key lines, Statements, Classics and Naturals, they have a broad appeal to a variety of ages and personal styles.
-Their hope is that each piece of our jewelry enhances the individuality of its wearer.
+By featuring three key lines, Statements, Classics, and Naturals, they have a broad appeal to a variety of ages and personal styles.
+Their hope is that each piece of jewelry enhances the individuality of its wearer.
 This year they won the inaugural Nashville Fashion Alliance Pitch Night.

-Carden Avenue jewelry has been featured in Nashville Lifestyles, StyleBlueprint and Style Vault.
+Carden Avenue jewelry has been featured in Nashville Lifestyles, StyleBlueprint, and Style Vault.

-Cassi Wright is a Nashville Native working full time as a local pyrography artist.
+Cassi Wright is a Nashville native working full time as a local pyrography artist.
 She is the owner of Cassia Tree Studio.
 Her most popular work has been the Hallowed Woods series which merges cathedrals and woods.
 In the past, she has worked mainly with watercolor and charcoal.
 She has a BFA in the Visual Arts and graduated from Watkins College of Art and Design.

 Charlie Hunt is a third-generation stone carver.
 He has a folk-art style, driven by texture and form.
-He uses primarily granite, limestone and marble to carve wild-life statuary and garden-art.
+He uses primarily granite, limestone, and marble to carve wild-life statuary and garden-art.
 He also works with old growth river driftwood to make stunning wood carvings mounted on stone pedestals.

 Eddie Powell is a Birmingham artist who captures the essence of trees, landscapes, flowers, birds, and other subject matter through acrylic paint on wood board.
-Eddie is known for his very heavy textured paintings with colors that work well with current decor.
+Eddie is known for his very heavy-textured paintings with colors that work well with current decor.
 He believes his success is contributed to his positive interpretation of the world's beauty.